Kiribati: Independence

 The Gilbert Islands gained independence as the Republic of Kiribati on 12 July 1979.
 Then, in September, the United States relinquished all claims to the sparsely inhabited Phoenix and Line Islands, in a 1979 treaty of friendship with Kiribati (ratified in 1983).
 Although the indigenous Gilbertese name for the Gilbert Islands proper is "Tungaru", the new state chose the name "Kiribati", the Gilbertese spelling of "Gilberts", because it was more modern and as an equivalent of the former colony to acknowledge the inclusion of Banaba, the Line Islands, and the Phoenix Islands.
-The last two archipelagoes were never initially occupied by Gilbertese until the British authorities, and later the Republic Government, resettled Gilbertese there under resettlement schemes.
+The last two archipelagoes were never initially occupied by Gilbertese until the British authorities, and later the republic's government, resettled Gilbertese there under resettlement schemes.
 In 1982, the first elections since independence were held.
-A no confidence vote provoked the 1983 new election.
-In the post-independence era, overcrowding has been an issue, at least in British and aid organisations' eyes.
-In 1988, an announcement was made that 4,700 residents of the main island group would be resettled onto less-populated islands.
+A no-confidence vote provoked another election in 1983.
+In the post-independence period, overcrowding has been an issue, at least in British and aid organisations' eyes.
+In 1988, an announcement was made that 4,700 residents of the main island group would be resettled onto less populated islands.
 In September 1994, Teburoro Tito from the opposition was elected president.

-In 1995, Kiribati unilaterally moved the international date line far to the east to encompass the Line Islands group, so that the nation would no longer be divided by the date line.
-The move, which fulfilled one of President Tito's campaign promises, was intended to allow businesses across the expansive nation to keep the same business week.
+In 1995, Kiribati unilaterally moved the International Date Line far to the east to encompass the Line Islands group, so that the country would no longer be divided by the date line.
+The move, which fulfilled one of President Tito's campaign promises, was intended to allow businesses across the expansive territory to keep the same business week.
 This also enabled Kiribati to become the first country to see the dawn of the third millennium, an event of significance for tourism.
 Tito was re-elected in 1998.
 In 1999, Kiribati became a full member of the United Nations, 20 years after independence.
 In 2002, Kiribati passed a controversial law that enabled the government to shut down newspaper publishers.
 The legislation followed the launching of Kiribati's first successful non-government-run newspaper.
 President Tito was re-elected in 2003 but was removed from office in March 2003 by a no-confidence vote and replaced by a Council of State.
 Anote Tong of the opposition party Boutokaan Te Koaua was elected to succeed Tito in July 2003.
 He was re-elected in 2007 and in 2011.